Marcher Apple Network

 A year or two later, the tree is planted in one of our orchards.
 Depending upon rootstock, it will be fruiting within 3 to 7 years.
 With “clean” young fruit, identification is usually easier than the old possibly diseased specimens we had to work with initially.
 Since the trees were planted we have taken photographic records of the fruit for showing how it changes from year to year according to variations in climate.
 This helps when comparing apples with written descriptions (e.g. Hogg), paintings (e.g. Saunders) and photographs (e.g. Bultitude), for instance whether there is more or less russet or colouring in a year.

-Typically now, of the apples we receive, ten or twenty each year prove exciting.
+Typically now, of the apples we receive, several each year prove exciting.
 It keeps us eager.

 Sometimes we makes finds of “lost” varieties and get very excited.